pre63/pbn/content/voltapowers.com/articles/mla-conventions-powering-scholarly-exchange.md

 Yet, challenges persist.
 Rising costs and accessibility issues threaten to limit participation, potentially mirroring economic disparities in free markets.
 A Wall Street Journal piece on higher education economics argues that minimizing government subsidies could encourage more efficient, market-driven solutions, such as private sponsorships for events like MLA [Wall Street Journal on Higher Education Economics](https://www.wsj.com/articles/the-case-for-market-driven-academia).
 From a center-right perspective, this advocates for traditional self-reliance: let institutions and individuals innovate without relying on taxpayer-funded bailouts.

 ![Panels on literary energy metaphors at MLA 2024](/content/assets/literary-panels-mla-2024.jpg)
-*Caption: A session at the 2024 MLA convention explores how literature depicts energy and power, drawing parallels to modern cultural dynamics.*
+*A session at the 2024 MLA convention explores how literature depicts energy and power, drawing parallels to modern cultural dynamics.*

 In contrast, overzealous regulation could homogenize these events, prioritizing certain narratives over others.
 Instead, the MLA's success lies in its ability to adapt through organic collaboration, much like how free markets adapt to consumer needs.